SyMenu allows you to manage portable applications resident on local or removable drives and acts as a Start Menu replacement.

-So if you want to map in SyMenu a program residing on you pen drive or in your PC, the procedure is very simple:
+So if you want to map in SyMenu a program residing on your pen drive or in your PC, the procedure is very simple:

-drag it into the item tree and SyMenu will make the work for you.
+drag it into the item tree and SyMenu will do the work for you.

 Drag and drop from file system works for: program files, archive files, folders, shortcuts and web links.